Quickstart for Legacy Editors

 was taken offline.

-Your willingness to keep working on the edition or to pass on the components thereof
+Your willingness to keep working on the edition or to pass the components thereof

 to another editor.